Download general terms and conditions in pdf format

 3. The consumer returns the product with all delivered accessories, if reasonably possible in original condition and packaging, and in accordance with the reasonable and clear instructions provided by the entrepreneur.

-4. The risk and burden of proof for the correct and timely exercise of the right of withdrawal lies with the consumer.
+4. The risk and burden of proof for the correct and timely exercise of the right of withdrawal lie with the consumer.

-6. If the consumer withdraws after expressly requesting that the performance of the service or the delivery of gas, water, or electricity, which have not been made ready for sale in a limited volume or quantity, begins during the reflection period, the consumer owes the entrepreneur an amount proportional to that part of the obligation fulfilled by the entrepreneur at the time of withdrawal, compared to the full performance of the obligation.
+6. If the consumer withdraws after first expressly requesting that the performance of the service or the supply of gas, water, or electricity that have not been made ready for sale in a limited volume or certain quantity begins during the reflection period, the consumer owes the entrepreneur an amount proportional to that part of the obligation fulfilled by the entrepreneur at the time of withdrawal, compared to the full performance of the obligation.

-a. the entrepreneur has not provided the consumer with the legally required information about the right of withdrawal, the cost reimbursement upon withdrawal, or the model withdrawal form; or
+a. the entrepreneur has not provided the consumer with the legally required information about the right of withdrawal, the reimbursement of costs upon withdrawal, or the model withdrawal form, or;

-b. the consumer has not expressly requested the start of the execution of the service or delivery of gas, water, electricity, or district heating during the reflection period.
+b. the consumer has not expressly requested the commencement of the performance of the service or delivery of gas, water, electricity or district heating during the reflection period.

-a. he has not expressly agreed prior to delivery to the commencement of the performance of the contract before the end of the reflection period;
+a. he has not expressly agreed prior to delivery to the commencement of the performance of the agreement before the end of the reflection period;

-b. he has not acknowledged losing his right of withdrawal upon giving his consent; or
+b. he has not acknowledged losing his right of withdrawal by giving his consent; or

 c. the entrepreneur has failed to confirm this statement from the consumer.